| Home | E-Submission | Sitemap | Contact Us |

 Methods

-This retrospective study utilized data from the National Emergency Department Information System (NEDIS) in South Korea, covering 25,578,263 ED visits from 2018 to 2022.
+This retrospective study analyzed data from the National Emergency Department Information System (NEDIS) database in Korea: 25,578,263 ED visits from 2018 to 2022.
 Patient demographics, clinical characteristics, and ED operational variables were examined.
-The study employed univariate and multivariate logistic regression analyses to assess the association between these factors and prolonged ED LOS, defined as six hours or more.
+Univariate and multivariate logistic regression analyses were used to assess the associations between the variables and prolonged ED LOS, defined as 6 hours or more.

 Conclusion

 Prolonged ED LOS is influenced by a combination of patient demographics, clinical severity, and systemic factors.
-Targeted interventions focusing on older adults, severe illness, and operational inefficiencies, such as hospital transfers, are essential for reducing ED LOS and improving overall emergency care delivery.
+Targeted interventions for older adults, severe illness, and operational inefficiencies such as hospital transfers are essential for reducing ED LOS and improving overall emergency care delivery.

 Editorial Office